landoskape/dominoes/docs/pointerDemonstration.md

 the 6 dominoes shown above as an example, the target is `[5,3,2,4,1,0]`.

 ### Network Architecture
-The pointer network architecture consists of two stages, a forward encoder and a decoder.
+The pointer network architecture consists of two stages, an encoder and a decoder.
 The encoder generates an embedding of each element of an input sequence, along with a context vector that describes the state of the whole set of inputs.
-The decoder updates the context vector based on the last output of the network, then chooses one of the input elements to output next by combining the embedded representations with the state (this is the "pointer" component).
+The decoder first updates the context vector based on the last output of the network.
+Second, it chooses one of the input elements to output next by combining the embedded representations with the context vector.

-In the original paper by Vinyals et al., the forward encoder is an LSTM RNN.
+In the original paper by Vinyals et al., the encoder is an LSTM RNN.
 In this implementation, I have replaced the LSTM with a transfomer.
 Then, the context vector is just a sum of the transformed input representations.

 ![pointer encoder](media/schematics/pointerEncoderArchitecture.png)